 The Remote Keyless Entry (RKE) transmitter may be used to lock and unlock the doors from up to 60 m (197 ft) away from the vehicle.

 With Remote Start Shown

-Press the key release button near the bottom of the transmitter to remove the key.
-The key can be used for the driver door.
+Press the key release button near the bottom of the RKE transmitter to remove the key.
+The key can be used for all locks.